JoseMarioDev/aws-learn.cantrill.io-study-notes/12-Global_Content_Delivery_Optimization.md

 ### architecture

-- use ACM to create cedrt
+- use ACM to create cert
 - created a cloudfront distribution using ALB
 - customers communicate w/edge location use https and edge communicates w/origins using https(not self signed)
 - ![cert mgr arch](img/cfncertmgrarch.png)